yashn555/Medical-Stock-system-using-Java-Swing/README.md

 ### Database Schema

-The database schema includes tables for:
+The database consists of the following tables:

-1. products
+1. products – Stores information about medical products.

-2. clients
+2. clients – Stores client details.

-3. suppliers
+3. suppliers – Stores supplier information.

-4. bills
+4. bills – Stores billing and transaction details.

-Each table is designed to efficiently store and manage relevant data, ensuring smooth operations within the system.
+These tables are designed to ensure efficient data management and smooth operations.

 ### Usage
 **Admin Login:**